vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Dharma, body being the all-in-all (or Decalogue, 11o

-only source ) of d , should be saved Deceased, goat was carried along with by all efforts 127; 15 ia its pristine the body of 196, parts of the body gloryzo Krtayuga and bas four feet but
+only source ) of d , should be saved Deceased, goat was carried along with by all efforts 127; 15 ia its pristine the body of 196, parts of the body gloryzo Kr̥tayuga and bas four feet but

 loses ope foot 18 each succeeding of, such as eye, breath were sup